 Hard to believe, but summer vacation from school is almost half over.
 It's important that children keep reading and doing math during the summer so they do not forget what they learned in school.
 Cooking with children is a fun way for children to practice reading and math.
 Give these a try.

 - Letter recognition: Have children look at the foods in the cupboard and find a food that starts with a certain letter.
-For example, show children three varieties of soup.
-Have them find tomato soup.
-It starts with a "t".
+For example, show children three varieties of soup and have them find one that starts with a "t" (like tomato soup).

-- Counting: Children can count the number of cups of flour that go into a pancake batter or count the number of times they stir a pancake batter.
+- Counting: Children can count the number of cups of flour that go into a pancake batter or count the number of times they stir something.

 - Practice alphabetical order by finding a recipe in the index of a cookbook.